-Across the world, HSBC likes to sell itself as ‘the world’s local bank’, the friendly face of corporate and personal finance.
-And yet, a decade ago, the same bank was hit with a record US fine of $1.9 billion for facilitating money laundering for ‘drug kingpins and rogue nations’.
-In pursuit of their goal of becoming the biggest bank in the world, between 2003 to 2010, HSBC allowed El Chapo and the Sinaloa cartel, one of the most notorious and murderous criminal organizations in the world, to turn its ill-gotten money into clean dollars and thereby grow one of the deadliest drugs empires the world has ever seen.
+While HSBC likes to sell itself as ‘the world’s local bank’ – the friendly face of corporate and personal finance – it was hit with a record US fine of $1.9 billion.
+In pursuit of their goal of becoming the biggest bank in the world, between 2003 and 2010, HSBC allowed El Chapo and the Sinaloa cartel, one of the most notorious and murderous criminal organizations in the world, to turn its ill-gotten money into clean dollars.

-How did a bank, which boasts ‘we’re committed to helping protect the world’s financial system on which millions of people depend, by only doing business with customers who meet our high standards of transparency’ come to facilitate Mexico’s richest drug baron?
+How did a bank which boasts transparency, come to facilitate Mexico’s richest drug baron?
 And how did a bank that had been named ‘one of the best-run organizations in the world’ become so entwined with one of the most barbaric groups of gangsters on the planet?

-Packed with insights and details that will both amaze and appal you.
-This is the inside story of how the City of London really operates and if it doesn't make you angry, you need to check your pulse
+Packed with insights and details that will both amaze and appal you . . . if it doesn't make you angry, you need to check your pulse

 Oliver Bullough, author of Moneyland and Butler to the World

 The sheer hubris, greed and arrogance of bankers is laid bare in shocking, and at times hilarious, detail.
 Blackhurst takes them on and pricks their bubble of self-congratulatory entitlement